What Do School Counselors Do?

-Our responsibility is to advocate for students and make sure we are doing what is best for them.
-We constantly meet with students, parents, teachers and administration to collaborate and help students be successful.
+Our top priority is advocating for students.
+We collaborate with students, parents, teachers, and administration to help students be successful.
 We do this in a variety of ways:

 1. Every Student

 b.
-Programs in place for student success include: Panther time, Study Skills classes, Read 180
+Programs in place for student success include: Panther Success, After school tutoring Monday - Thursday 3-4 pm

 2. Plan for Career and College Readiness

 c.
-College and Career Awareness (CCA) lessons given to all 7th graders by the counselors in their College and Career Awareness Classes.
+College and Career Awareness (CCA) lessons given to 7th grade students by school counselors in College and Career Awareness Classes.